Yezin Agricultural University: Rectors

-Administrative Organization
+Administrative organization

-The supervision of the YAU and its policies and affairs are carried out by the Administrative and Academic Body of the University.
+The supervision of the YAU and its policies and affairs are carried out by the administrative and academic body of the university.
 All actions of these bodies are subject to the final approval by the Ministry of Agriculture, Livestock and Irrigation, the Ministry of Education, the Central Academic Council, the Central Administrative Council of the Universities, and Colleges of the Republic of the Union of Myanmar.
-The University affairs are administered by the Rector and two Pro-Rectors with the assistance of the Academic Body and Administrative Body of the University.
-The professional staff members of the university consist of one Rector and two Pro-rectors with the academic and administrative staff of over 600 supporting team.
-The affairs of YAU's outreached campuses are administered by the Principals under the control of Rector and Pro-rectors of YAU.
+University affairs are administered by the rector and two pro-rectors with the assistance of the academic and administrative body of the university.
+The professional staff members of the university consist of one rector and two pro-rectors with an academic and administrative staff of over 600 supporting team.
+The affairs of YAU's outreached campuses are administered by the principals under the control of the rector and pro-rectors of YAU.

-Campus Facilities and Associations
+Campus facilities and associations

-In Yezin Agricultural University, residential facilities are provided for all students for their safe, clean, comfortable and affordable living environment.
-Yezin Campus has 9 hostels with 1014 rooms, housing over 2000 students.
-Students can reach to any buildings including their class rooms by walking.
+YAU is situated on a campus with a total area of 360 acres.

+Yezin Agricultural University has residential facilities for all students.
+Yezin Campus has nine hostels with 1014 rooms, housing over 2000 students.
+Students can reach any buildings, including their classrooms, by walking.
 Each dormitory is equipped with wireless Internet access.
-Residents in the hostels are required to cooperate with each other to maintain their surroundings.
-YAU hostels have certain rules that all resident should comply with, and the residents will be held responsible for any violation of rules.

-YAU has a total area of 360 acres.
-There are varieties of centers and associations of common interest for the students coming from all over the country.
-The university is not only the center of science and technology but also the place which helps students preserving their cultures and polishing their gifts and talents, and promoting their social status.
-Literature and Culture Subcommittees of the National Races, Fine Arts Association, Religious Association, Regional Families, English Speaking Club, Agronomy Society, Floriculture Association, Soil Science Association, Yezin Agricultural University Information Technology Association, and Sports and Gymnastics Club are some of them.
+There are variety of student associations of common interest; examples are: Literature and Culture Subcommittees of the National Races, Fine Arts Association, Religious Association, Regional Families, English Speaking Club, Agronomy Society, Floriculture Association, Soil Science Association, Yezin Agricultural University Information Technology Association, and Sports and Gymnastics Club.